 Acceptable O/A level result-

 Some University doesn’t accept two sittings.
-That is a combination of O level results.
-For a fact, some will indicate the type of grade required in specific secondary school subjects for a course.
-And for those driving through the route of Advanced Level (A/level) ensure you also find out which Nigeria Universities does accept IJBM, JUPEB, Cambridge etc and the conditions attached.
+In fact, some will indicate the type of grade required in specific secondary school subjects for a course.
+And for those driving through the route of Advanced Level (A/level) ensure you also find out which Nigerian Universities do accept IJBM, JUPEB, Cambridge, etc, and the conditions attached.